7 Money Matters I’m Horrible with and How I Deal with Them

 Thanks to numerous doctor blogs and podcasts (like the well-named Dr. Money Matters), physicians have reminders and ways of addressing some of these issues.
 However, here are some of my own money matters I’m working on improving at the moment.

 My way around this is to now pay for bookkeeping.
 A good CPA can be of great benefit in this regard.
-People always ask who I use, and I’m not afraid to tell them I use Paul Sundin, CPA, who has extensive experience – particularly in real estate matters.
+I've started with a new CPA and it's like I didn't know what I was missing, until now.

 Honestly, he's made my life much easier.
 I put all of my spending on specific credit cards, especially for my various businesses.
 My CPA has access to my credit card statements and is able to separate out the spending into categories.
 He helps me figure out what is an appropriate deductible expense and what isn't.
 All I have to do is review his bookkeeping statements every so often to make sure they’re accurate.
 I’ll be honest, that’s a chore itself, but it’s much better than having to create the spreadsheets myself.